jkelley7/covid_19/readme.md

 Visuals can be found in the tableau document under the tableau folder

 ## ETL
-all etl process can be found under the source file.
+all etl process can be found under the src folder.

 ## Raw Data
-If you don't feel like running any of the etl process, a csv file of all the data can be found under data > processed.
+If you don't feel like running the etl process, a csv file of all the data can be found under data > processed.

-Have fun exploring the data!
+## Have fun exploring the data!